 This first step is probably the most important because you have to hire the best people for the job.
 This is not a time to be frugal because the cost of replacing a bad hire far exceeds the cost of hiring the appropriate person in the first place.

 - Hire talent, not just trainable skills.
 While skills can be taught to a talented employee, a skilled employee cannot be taught to be talented.

 - Improve your interviewing skills.
 Often this can be as simple as knowing what questions to ask during the hiring process.

 - Make your company a place people want to come to every day.
 Company culture can be a powerful recruiting tool, so make sure your culture supports people, not just things.

 Once you've recruited the best employees, the hard part begins.
 You have to inspire employees to perform to their capabilities and motivate them in the process.

-Once you've hired the best employees (and have challenged and motivated them, don't ignore employees.
-The same attention you paid to work assignments, to employee satisfaction, to being a part of a team needs to continue.
+Once you've hired the best employees (and have challenged and motivated them), don't ignore them.
+The same attention you paid to work assignments, employee satisfaction, and being a part of a team needs to continue.
 As soon as you slack off, employee satisfaction and motivation decreases, employees become disenchanted and quit.
 You've only succeeded in contributing to the "employee turnover" statistic you were trying to avoid.